 Throughout history Japanese women have been treated in different ways.
 As in any country at war, women were abused and treated as objects.
 Unfortunately, Japan spent much of its history in constant wars, which made women suffer throughout history, making them stronger.

-The participation of women in Japanese society varied greatly over time, and depended heavily on hierarchy and social class.
-Prostitution was a very common business, with time women gained a lot of prominence making art instead of selling themselves, if becoming geisha.
+The participation of women in Japanese society has varied greatly over time and depended heavily on hierarchy and social class.
+Prostitution was a quite common business, over time women gained significant prominence making art instead of selling themselves, becoming gueixas.

 In the Heian period women became emperors, could own property and be educated.
 Even so, arranged marriages without mutual love were common.
 Things only got better for women after the second world war.

-Some women stood out, such as the famous author Ichiyo Higuchi who had his face on the 5000 yen note.
-Asako Hirooka was a businesswoman, banker and even founded a college.
+Some women stood out, such as the famous author Ichiyo Higuchi who had her face on the 5000 yen note.
+Asako Hirooka was a businesswoman, banker, and even founded a college.

 Japanese women over time gained worldwide fame for following standards of modesty, neatness, courtesy, conformity, and self-reliance.